 What Records Am I Supposed To Keep?

 Most business owners keep records of the obvious information.
 This includes employee name, contact information, and hire date.
 Hopefully, you are doing that.
 There is a lot of other data that must be kept, as well.
+As mentioned above, these records often include:

 Under the FLSA, employers must keep the following information: